Promact/guidelines/Microsoft/C-Sharp/StructureOfClass.md

-# Structure of A Class
+# Structure of a Class

 A Class can be divided into following parts